 Our list of the best weapons to carry in Blackout.

-Call of Duty: Black Ops 4 bugs
+Call of Duty: Black Ops 4 bugs and updates

 - Razor wire and Hardcore mode bug